What do you mean you don't believe in punishing corporations?

 Job trainings.

-You just you're just a number to them.
+You're just a number to them.

-You're just a cog and a wood job training.
+You're just a cog in a wood.

 Have you ever heard anybody?

-How many successful people do you know in your life?
+Let me ask you this: how many successful people do you know in your life?

-And you've asked them, well, where'd you go to school or how did you prepare?
+And you've asked them, well, where'd you go to school?

-What did you do to end up being how many of them have you ever heard say, well, I went to a government job training center.
+How many of them have you ever heard say, well, I went to a government job training center?

 Have you ever met anybody that went to one?

-Well, I'll answer my own question there.
+Well, I'll answer my own question.

-One of the reasons Obama would have had trouble doing anything with carrier is Mike Pence.
+One of the reasons Obama would have had trouble doing anything with Carrier is Mike Pence.

-Uh he's the governor.
+He's the governor.

 It's a state thing that happened here, and Pence would have had to have been involved, and that would have stopped Obama from operating.